turingschool/backend-curriculum-site/module2/lessons/intro_to_rebasing.md

   * what are the significant differences
   * what are the significant similarities
   * what are the pros of each
   * what are the cons of each
+  * what can be tricky about each process

 ## Resources